WingsDao/ABI/README.md

 **Parameters:**
  - `name` - string - name of your project
- - `tokenName` - string - name of project token
+ - `tokenName` - string - name of project token.
+Optional, default: `''`
- - `tokenSymbol` - string - symbol of project token
+ - `tokenSymbol` - string - symbol of project token.
+Optional, default: `''`
- - `infoHash` - bytes32 - decoded ipfs hash of project description
+ - `infoHash` - bytes32 - decoded ipfs hash of project description.
- - `customCrowdsale` - address - address of custom crowdsale (`"0"` in case of standard crowdsale)
+ - `customCrowdsale` - address - address of custom crowdsale (`0` in case of *standard crowdsale/wings light bridge*)

 #### Uploading your project description and media to ipfs

-Head to [Media file format](https://github.com/WingsDao/ABI#media-file-format) paragraph in the Appendix section.
+Head to [Media file format](#media-file-format) paragraph in the Appendix section.

 ---